-The event was looking to promote links with Scotland and Barbados one of which are sport exchanges and will be hosting an event to network with interested sport disciplines through out Scotland as we will be looking into implementing direct flights with Remac Tours from Scotland to Barbados next year.
+The event was looking to promote links with Scotland and Barbados one of which are sports exchanges and will be hosting an event to network with interested sports disciplines throughout Scotland as we will be looking into implementing direct flights with Remac Tours from Scotland to Barbados next year.

 Remac Tours is a Barbadian Tour Company that is delighted to announce the development of a sports and leisure direct service launch.
 This launch highlights tours to Barbados for sports exchanges with Scotland via Inspire Sports in disciplines such as Netball, Rugby, Football, Cycling, Marathons, Cricket and Hockey.